mikeymcfish/IndexTTS2/README.md

 - Python 3.10 or newer and an NVIDIA GPU with CUDA 12.8+ for accelerated inference (CPU execution is supported but significantly slower)

 ### 2. Clone the repository and fetch LFS assets
+If you have not already cloned the project, do so once and change into the repository directory.
+All subsequent commands assume they are executed from the root of the cloned repository.

 ```bash
 git clone https://github.com/index-tts/index-tts2.git
 cd index-tts2